 You can do a course as a voluntary referral although this will not entitle you to the early return of your licence; it will give you education and skills to avoid being convicted again.

-Also if your disqualification is longer than 2 years, you can apply to the courts at the 2-year point to have your licence reinstated early.
 Courts will take into account anything you have done to reduce the likelihood of reoffending.

 - Can I be referred to a second course?